-Like it or not, here’s why the travel ban was the right thing for me.
+When the travel ban was announced I wasn’t a fan.
+But it turned out to be the right thing for me.
 Put down your pitchfork and keep reading.

 I was flying non-stop from Los Angeles to Doha on Qatar Airways in Business Class.
 My out of pocket cost was only $7.65.